 Before you start you should think about how you are going to allocate your time for the 12 hours provided for the task.

-Below is a sample timeline that you can use to plan out how you will complete the Create Performance Task.
+Below is a sample timeline that you can use to plan out how you will complete the Create Performance Task

-Hour Suggested Activity Your Plan 1 - 2 Begin building a program for a project you brainstormed.
+Hour s a sample timeline that you can use to plan out how you will complet Suggested Activity Your Plan 1 - 2 Begin building a program for a project you brainstormed.
 Carefully monitor whether you will finish enough of your project in time.
-Write down one opportunity or difficulty you've encountered for prompt 2b .
+Write down one opportunity or difficulty you've encountered for prompt 2b.
 Goal: you should be confident after this first round of development that you'll be able to meet the requirements for algorithms (2c) and abstraction (2d).
-Use the Create PT Progress / Check-in Organizer to test yourself about whether you are on track.
+Use the Create PT Progress / Check-in organizer to test yourself about whether you are on track.
 3 - 4 Keep working.
 Check in after hour 4 once again on whether you are on track to complete responses.
 You should ideally know: The abstraction you will write about The algorithm you will write about Write down a second opportunity or difficulty you've encountered for prompt 2b .
 Use the Create PT Progress / Check-in organizer to test yourself about whether you are on track.
 5 - 7 Finalize all programming.
-After this point you shouldn't be writing more code (beyond simple touch-ups).
-8 Complete prompt 2b , using the notes you took as you were programming.
-9 Record video of your program running and complete response 2a .
-10 Complete 2c describing your algorithm.
-11 Complete 2d describing your abstraction.
-12 Complete the task: Review the submission materials.
-Check your responses against the scoring guidelines.
-Enter your responses into the digital portfolio.
-Goal: At the end of this day, your Create PT is submitted!
+After this point you shouldn't be writing more code (beyond simple touch ups) 8 Complete prompt 2b , using the notes you took as your were programming.
+9 Record video of your program running and complete response 2a 10 Complete 2c describing your algorithm 11 Complete 2d describing your abstraction 12 Complete the task Review the submission materials Check your responses against the scoring guidelines Enter your responses into the digital portfolio Upload your computational artifact (and/or PDF of written responses to the digital portfolio) Goal: At the end of this day, your Create PT is submitted!